The Commercial Lead Trumpet Player: How to sound like the Pros

 They set the “commercial” standard: strong range, consistent tone, perfect intonation, and stylistic flexibility.

-A commercial trumpet player performs in non-classical, mass-audience music settings, such as:
+A commercial trumpet player performs in mass-audience music settings, such as:

-These musicians weren’t “jazz” or “classical” specialists — they were commercial, meaning they worked in the commercial music industry (as opposed to symphony or small jazz combos).
+These musicians weren’t “jazz” or “classical” specialists — they were commercial, meaning they worked in the commercial music industry.
+In many cases, these players are used to augment symphony orchestras and other classical ensembles.

 Studios in New York, Los Angeles, and Nashville were the main hubs.